Guide series, Part 4 of 5

 The anchor: 70% TIR corresponds approximately to 53 mmol/mol (7%)

-The matrix asks one question per cell: what TIR figure, on this device and for this biology, lands at the same HbA1c (around 53 mmol/mol) as an average glycator on Zone P at 70%?
+Each step asks the same underlying question: what TIR figure, for this biology, or on this device, lands at the same HbA1c (around 53 mmol/mol) as an average glycator on Zone P at 70%?
 Same biological outcome, different number on the screen.

 Why this anchor matters.
 The 70% target was set as a population average.
 It works as a population statement; it under-targets high glycators and over-targets low glycators when applied to individuals.
-The matrix translates the population target into a personal one without changing the underlying biology you are aiming at.
+The two steps below translate the population target into a personal one without changing the underlying biology you are aiming at.

 Why 3 mmol/mol HbA1c is the boundary that matters

 The mHGI categories use a boundary of plus or minus 3 mmol/mol HbA1c.
-That number is not arbitrary.
+That number is GNL modelling, Grade E, and it is not read out of any published paper.
+It is also not arbitrary, and this section is the reasoning behind it, set out so you can check it rather than take it on trust.
 It comes from a chain of conversions and a long-term risk lens that turns a small-looking number into a large lifetime exposure.
+Every link in that chain is published and cited below.
+The decision to put a category boundary at that point is GNL’s, and that is what the E records.

 The conversion chain